transforming-variability-artifacts/TraVarT-DOPLER-SMT/README.md

 		DoplerParser parser = new DoplerParser(tokens);
 ```
 ### Create Parse Tree
-Creates the corresponding parse tree of the earlier input, by calling the first parser rule
+Creates the corresponding parse tree of the earlier input, by calling the first parser rule.
+The tree can be traversed with a ParseTreeWalker.
 ```
         ParseTree tree = parser.document();
         ParseTreeWalker walker = new ParseTreeWalker();